-- 21% of Britain’s population lack the basic digital skills and capabilities required to realise the benefits of the internet;
+- 21% of Britain’s population lacked the basic digital skills and capabilities required to realise the benefits of the internet;

-- Around a third of small and medium enterprises (SMEs) don’t have a website, rising to 50% of voluntary, community and social enterprises (VCSEs).
+- Around a third of small and medium enterprises (SMEs) didn’t have a website.
+The figure was 50% for voluntary, community and social enterprises (VCSEs).

 The Somerset picture

-To help understand digital inclusion at a neighbourhood level the Somerset Intelligence Partnership developed a ‘heat map’ to identify areas at higher risk of being digitally excluded.
-Based on nationally published data, each Somerset neighbourhood (LSOA) has been ranked against five suggested risk indicators (older age, low income, disability, low adult skills, and poor broadband speed).
-A combined ranking (based on ‘rank of average rank’) presents an overall Somerset picture.
+To help understand digital inclusion at a neighbourhood level, the Somerset Intelligence Partnership developed a ‘heat map’ to identify areas at higher risk of being digitally excluded.
+Based on nationally published data, each Somerset neighbourhood (LSOA) has been scored against five suggested risk indicators (older age, low income, disability, low adult skills, and poor broadband speed).

 Additional Information (external links):